Updated on June 24th, 2021 by Bob Ciura

-We see this trait continuing as the trust had more than $250 million of cash on its balance sheet at the end of the first quarter, so it has plenty of capital to continue to boost its lending activity.
+We see this trait continuing as the trust had more than $200 million of cash on its balance sheet at the end of the first quarter, so it has plenty of capital to continue to boost its lending activity.
 On the other hand, Broadmark is seeing significant weakness from its lending portfolio thanks to impacts from COVID-19.
-As of the end of the first quarter, a staggering 14.2% of its portfolio was in default.

-Broadmark maintains a positive growth outlook, given its pristine balance sheet.
+Broadmark maintains a positive growth outlook, with a strong balance sheet.
 Indeed, it has essentially no limitations on how much it can continue to grow its lending portfolio, particularly if it decides to take on debt to expand the portfolio.

 However, we are still wary of its reliance upon two relatively narrow geographical areas, as well as its reliance upon residential construction loans.
-We believe Broadmark can grow FFO in the mid-single-digits in the coming years, but caution investors that a high number of defaults were present at the end of Q1, and that there is very little history on Broadmark since it has been public for less than a year.
+We believe Broadmark can grow FFO by 3% per year, but caution investors that a high number of defaults were present at the end of Q1, and that there is very little history on Broadmark since it has been public only for a short time.
 This means risks are somewhat higher for Broadmark than some other REITs.

-Still, at an annualized payout of $0.72 per share, Broadmark stock has a current yield of 7.6%, which is nearly four times that of the broader market, as measured by the S&P 500.
+Still, at an annualized payout of $0.84 per share, Broadmark stock has a current yield of 7.8%, which is more than five times the average dividend yield of the S&P 500 Index.
 With a high dividend yield, along with monthly payments, Broadmark stock is attractive from an income perspective.

-Broadmark can likely afford the current payout of $0.72 annually due to the high level of cash on its balance sheet, which it can use to fund any deficits between FFO and declared dividends.
+Broadmark can likely afford the current annual payout of $0.84 annually due to the high level of cash on its balance sheet, which it can use to fund any deficits between FFO and declared dividends.
 Of course, this is not sustainable over the long-term.
-The decline in the share price over the past several weeks is likely an indication that even the current monthly payout of $0.06 per share may not be safe.

-This also means that the prospect of dividend growth isn’t particularly strong with Broadmark, as we see the weakness in the trust’s portfolio that was evident in Q1 as being a longer-term problem.
-Broadmark’s narrow focus means very little diversification.
+This also means that the prospect of dividend growth isn’t particularly strong with Broadmark.
 Sustainable dividend growth will likely be an issue for a long time to come.

 While Broadmark’s high dividend yield and monthly payment schedule are appealing, investors should be cautious.
-The extreme level of defaults seen in Q1 likely hasn’t abated yet given the high concentration in terms of geographic and loan type.
+The company’s first-quarter performance was relatively weak, and its payout ratio is fairly high.
 The dividend payout is at risk due to this.